gcobb321/icloud3/docs/chapters/1-preparing-for-icloud3.md

 #### Setting up your new iCloud Tracking Account

+The following steps are easier if you do this at *icloud.com* on a PC or Mac rather than on your iPhone or iPad signed into your "real" iCloud account.
+If you do do this on your iPhone or iPad, sign out of your iCloud account on the Settings App.

+2. Go to icloud.com or sign out of your "real" iCloud account on your iPhone or iPad.
+Then signin into your new iCloud Tracking Account you just created.
+Agree to the Terms & Conditions.
-Since this is a new iCloud account, you need to add the people that use the devices you want to track in the `Contacts` screen.
+2. Select *Contacts* at icloud.com or open the Contacts App.
+Add the 'friends', the people that use the devices you want to track.
 You only need to enter their name and the email address of their actual iCloud account.

-1. Go to icloud.com.
-Log into your new iCloud account.
-Agree to the Terms & Conditions.
-2. Select **Contacts** to go to the iCloud Contacts screen.
-4. Go to an iPhone or iPad and log into your new iCloud Tracking Account in the *Settings App*.
-It is a lot easier to do this on a device you will not be tracking.
-If you do this on a phone you are tracking. you will have Sign out of your real iCloud account and sign into the iCloud Tracking Account.
-5. Follow the procedures in the *Find-My-Friends Tracking Method and the The FindMy app* paragraph above to add the people you want to track in the FindMy App on this iCloud Tracking Account.
+3. Select *Find Friends* at icloud.com or open the FindMy App.
+Follow the procedures in the *Find-My-Friends Tracking Method and the The FindMy app* above to Share your Location by sending them an invitation using their contact name/email address add in step 2.
+Do this for everyone you want to track.

 !> Verify that the Find My app and your iCloud Tracking Account at *icloud.com* can locate the people you are tracking.
 They should be displayed on the map in the *FindMy app* when signed into the new iCloud Tracking Account and the 'Sharing With ...'  message should be displayed in the app when you are signed into the new iCloud account.